-- 1. Open up the Device Properties for the device of interest (for which tags will be generated). - 2.
+- 1. Open up the Device Properties for the device of interest for which tags will be generated. - 2.
 Select the Variable Import Settings tab. - 3.
-Enter or browse for the location of the export file (.snf or.csv) that was just created. - 4.
-Select the Database Creation tab and then click Auto Create to import the variables.
-Alternatively, select other settings that will automatically create the database later. - 5.
-The OPC Server will state in the event log that it is attempting to perform a tag import.
+Enter or browse for the location of the newly created .snf or .csv export file. - 4.
+Select the Database Creation tab and click Auto Create in order to import variables now.
+Other settings on that page may be used to automatically create the database later. - 5.
+The OPC server will state in the Event Log that it is attempting to perform a tag import.
 When finished, it will state that the tag import has completed.
 All variables exported out of Logic Developer will appear in the OPC server in the layout discussed in Tag Hierarchy.